- Easy-to-use interface

 eToro Key Features

-eToro is a large exchange, with some 8 million registered accounts spread across over 140 different countries.
+eToro is a large trading platform, with some 8 million registered accounts spread across over 140 different countries.
 It offers its own trading platform, innovative social features, and a wide array of markets to trade on.

-Let’s take a quick look at some of the key features of the eToro exchange.
+Let’s take a quick look at some of the key features of the eToro trading platform.

 eToro first allowed Bitcoin trading back in 2013, but in 2017 it really expanded its horizons.
 Now you can trade a full range of cryptos, including Ethereum, Litecoin, Ripple, and more.
 If you ever did feel the need to diversify your portfolio, eToro also offers an extensive suite of more traditional trading options.
-These include forex, commodities, and stocks.
+These include forex, commodities, and stocks which along with CFD’s are not available for US users.

 This is easily the exchange’s most eye-catching feature.
 Thanks to a high level of transparency, you can see big traders’ stats—including their past performance, risk score, and so on—before deciding to piggyback onto their trades.
 In short, courtesy of the CopyTrader tool, eToro traders can actually see what other traders are doing and replicate it automatically.